Protecting and providing for those we care about is something we all want to do.

 It’s important to make sure the trust works for the beneficiaries in the way you intended.
 Founded as a trustee company, Perpetual has long experience establishing and managing trusts to provide the right results for beneficiaries.
 Our prudent and risk-aware approach to managing trust funds is well suited to the long-term stewardship of trust assets.

-There are certain situations where you may need a trusted and independent third party to help you manage your financial affairs:
+There are certain situations where you may need a trusted third party to help you manage your financial affairs:

 - If you – or someone you care for - has lost capacity or expects to lose capacity

 - If you need assistance managing and safeguarding compensation payments and disability trusts